EnneadGames/EG-QG-Artefact-Name/README.md

 Click on "Save Module Settings"

 Importing
-Make sure the tables are imported into your world first

-Usage without the Module:
-Download the .js file to your machine
-Create a new macro in Foundry
+Go to compedium and find the EG folders
-Right click the macro in the Macro Toolbar and click import Import the .js file
+Right click on the rolltables and import
+Do the same for the macro(s)